Matthew-w56/Matt-Spreadsheet/README.md

 # Overview of the Spreadsheet Functionality

 	1. Current Functionality
-		Currently, the Solution is limited to the Library that takes care of evaluating the formula typed in by the user.
+		Currently, the Solution has a Library that takes care of evaluating the formula typed in by the user.
+It also has a class that will track the dependencies in the cells, and will allow things to get evaluated in the right order.

 	2. Future Functionality
 		Eventually, the Solution will be a full, working Spreadsheet program that allows the user to use